OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 > [!IMPORTANT]
 >
-> - The **Join** button is only supported in Outlook on the web, on Mac, on Android, on iOS, and in new Outlook on Windows (preview).
+> - The **Join** button is only supported in Outlook on the web, on Mac, on Android, on iOS, and in new Outlook on Windows.
 > - Only online-meeting add-ins published to AppSource can be registered.
 Line-of-business add-ins aren't supported.
 > - The **Join** button relies on the technology used by entity-based contextual Outlook add-ins.
 As this technology will be retired by the end of June 2024, an alternative implementation of the **Join** button is currently being developed.
 During the transition to this implementation, the **Join** button may not be visible when using an online meeting add-in.
 As a workaround, you must select the meeting link from the body of the meeting invitation to join the meeting directly.
 For more information on the retirement of entity-based contextual add-ins, see [Retirement of entity-based contextual Outlook add-ins](https://devblogs.microsoft.com/microsoft365dev/retirement-of-entity-based-contextual-outlook-add-ins/).